ScrappyHub/rooted-core/docs/DISCOVERY_BACKEND_PSEUDOCODE.md

     # Paid permanent placement is NOT allowed here.
     # Any paid boosts must live in a separate, clearly-marked surface,
     # never in the core 6–8 discovery rows.
 All production implementations must keep logic equivalent to this pseudocode, even if the database or language changes in the future.

----

-## 3️⃣ After you paste + commit

-Once that file exists:

-- **rooted-core** now fully defines:
-  - GEO law
-  - Discovery card rules
-  - UI ↔ Backend contract
-  - Actual backend algorithm

-Next step *after this* (we can do next message):

-> Mirror this endpoint behavior into your **ROOTED app code** (Make/Figma → React/TS) so the front end only ever asks for what this backend promises.

-For now, do these 3 actions:

-1. Create `DISCOVERY_BACKEND_PSEUDOCODE.md`
-2. Paste the content
-3. Commit with `Add backend pseudocode for discovery API`

-Then tell me: **“backend file is done”** and I’ll walk you through how this maps into your actual app / Supabase / Vercel side.